tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 helps in mitigating rerouting and Selfie style reflection attacks when the PSK is shared among multiple nodes.
 This is achieved by correctly using the node identifiers in the ImportedIdentity.context construct specified in
 {{I-D.ietf-tls-external-psk-importer}}.
-It is RECOMMENDED that each endpoint selects one globally unique identifier and uses it in all PSK handshakes.
+One solution would be for each endpoint to select one globally unique identifier and uses it in all PSK handshakes.
 The unique identifier can, for example, be one of its MAC addresses, a 32-byte random number, or its Universally Unique IDentifier (UUID) {{RFC4122}}.

 Each endpoint SHOULD know the identifier of the other endpoint with which its wants to connect and SHOULD compare it with the other endpoint’s identifier used in ImportedIdentity.context.
 It is however important to remember that endpoints sharing the same group PSK can always impersonate each other.